solisjose46/Assembly-MIPS-RISC-V-/README.md

 # Assembly-MIPS-RISC-V-
-Simple pieces of code to understand the basics, such as looping, branching, etc sll.asm - Examines the follwing piece of C code: <br/>
+Simple pieces of code to understand the basics, such as looping, branching, etc <br />
+sll.asm - Examines the follwing piece of C code: <br/>
 Int A[10], Int Index <br/>
 Index = A[Index]; <br/>